Read all about the BEST ways to get from Chiang Mai to Pai.

 The Chiang Mai to Pai scooter route should take roughly 4 hrs but give yourself longer to enjoy it more and the distance from Chiang Mai to Pai is roughly 130 km.

-Be sure not to rush and instead take your time, have regular rest stops to take in the views or explore the villages along the way too.
-The thing to realise here is that the journey is very much the experience and not just the destination.
 Set off early and give yourself pretty much the whole day to get up there and be sure to be off the road before dark as it gets VERY dangerous.
 The road from Chiang Mai to Pai is officially Route 1095 once you turn off the highway.

 Can I Do The Chiang Mai To Pai Scooter Trip One Way?

-However one thing to consider is that from Pai the only place onwards from here is really Mae Hong Son which is another great bike trip and can be done as an epic Chiang Mai motorbike loop.
+However, one thing to consider is that from Pai the only place onwards from here is really Mae Hong Son which is another great bike trip and can be done as an epic Chiang Mai motorbike loop.

-However if you get up to Pai on the bus and want to ride back down then this is possible but will incur an extra charge and might be harder to arrange but it could be a good way to build confidence riding before heading back down from Pai from Chiang Mai.
+However, if you get up to Pai on the bus and want to ride back down then this is possible but will incur an extra charge and might be harder to arrange but it could be a good way to build confidence riding before heading back down from Pai from Chiang Mai.

 Two of the best companies to go with are Mr Mechanic and Aya, our hostel also had many other options too and we booked through them with the bikes being delivered to the hostel.